microsoft/vscode-azurestorage/README.md

 ## Deploy to Static Website

-* Note that static websites are an Azure preview feature that is only supported in some regions (e.g. West Central US), and only for GPv2 storage accounts.
+* Note that static websites are an Azure preview feature and is only supported for GPv2 storage accounts.

 * When configuring your storage account for static site hosting, you **must** set the *index document name*.
+Do not leave it empty, even if the watermark says "index.html" (you must actually type "index.html" into the textbox and click Save).

 * Known issue: If "Configure Static Websites..." displays a blank web page on the Azure portal, the storage account does not support static web pages.
-  Create a new storage account in West Central US with account kind set to "StorageV2" and try again.
+  Create a new storage account with account kind set to "StorageV2" and try again.

 * See the [tutorial](https://code.visualstudio.com/tutorials/static-website/getting-started)